sighingnow/jekyll-gitbook/_pages/Acqueon2.md

 - Click `Next`
 ![Outbound](/assets/images/Acqueon/AE_9.2.24.png)

-- Leave the default values as such and click `Next`
+- Leave the default values as such and click `Save`
 ![Outbound](/assets/images/Acqueon/AE_9.2.25.png)

 ### Step 9: Create and upload contact list

-- Create a text file with comma seperated values as shown in the video below
+- Create a text file with comma seperated values as shown in the image below
 - The first row in the file should be : Firstname,Lastname,Phone
 - The second row in the file should be: Test,Agent1,<`Any US phone number of your choice`>
 - Save the file